jjmedinas/time-tracker/README.md

 #### Edge Cases
 - Users can’t checkout without checking in first
-- what to do when an user forgets checking out?
+- What to do when an user forgets checking out?
 (Show a notification? - Business logic decision)

 #### Common Errors
  - 403 - You're not allowed to perform this action.